0xmozak/mozak-vm/book/technical/recproofs.md

 ## Canonical Hash
 At a high level, recproofs achieves batch opening of leafs whose indices are in the index set \\( I \\) by keeping a "canonical hash" of the set \\( I \\) in addition to the Merkle hash at each branch and leaf.
 We call this "canonical hash" from the paper "summary_hash" in our codebase.

-When the verifier verify the proof through the merkle authentication path recursively, it verifiers both the canonical hash and the merkle hash are hashed correctly.
-At the leaf node of the tree, the verifier checks that the canonical hash of the leaf is equal to its merkle hash.
+When the verifier verifies the proof through the Merkle authentication path recursively, it verifies both the canonical hash and the Merkle hash are hashed correctly.
+At the leaf node of the tree, the verifier checks that the canonical hash of the leaf is equal to its Merkle hash.

 We refer the reader to the [recproofs] paper for a graphical visualization and pseudocode of the scheme.
 Our implementation of recproofs is in [this folder].
 Each time a leaf is modified, the hashes and proofs are updated.
 Checkout how the state interacts with the circuit in [state.rs].